RoaaHamoudah/Internet-Record-2020-Project-/README.md

     - **Display**: Show all countries where the percentage of individuals using the internet exceeds a user-specified threshold.
 Results are displayed in a table.

 ## File Structure
 - **`internet_2020.csv`**: The input file containing country records.
 Each line contains the country name and the percentage of individuals using the internet.

-  Example:
+  Examples:
+  Afghanistan,18.4
+  Albania,72.2
+  Algeria,62.9